 Support services will not be granted without documentation specifying the student's disability.
 Documentation should include the following information:

-- Diagnosis with written evaluation of current disability
+- Diagnosis with a written evaluation of current disability

 - Credentials of the medical or educational professional who conducted the evaluation